utahplt/ifT-benchmark/Luau/README.md

 # Luau

-Luau is a typed-sister variant of Lua (3.8?)
+Luau is a typed-sister variant of Lua (it breaks backwards compatibility after v5.1).

 - Language resources:
   - <https://www.luau.org/>